yashwantGowla/awesome-android/README.md

 - [Collabora Office](https://gerrit.libreoffice.org/plugins/gitiles/online) - Office suite available for Android, GNU/Linux, iOS, macOS, Windows.

-## Productivity

-- [Fokus](https://github.com/asayah-san/fokus-android) - Reminder app for tasks and events tailored specifically for students.
-- [Notally](https://github.com/OmGodse/Notally) - A minimalist notes app with a material design.
-- [Goodtime](https://github.com/adrcotfas/Goodtime) - A minimalist but powerful productivity timer designed to keep you focused and free of distractions.

 ## Password managers

 - [Bitwarden](https://github.com/bitwarden/mobile) - Free and open-source, cross-platform password manager available via cloud/self-hosting.
 NOTE: To download on F-Droid you need to add the Bitwarden repository.
 Manual vault syncing is required with that version.